 Conservation and land management must also take into account Aboriginal rights and interests as defined in the following legislation:

 Section 60 of the Wet Tropics Management Plan 1998 (Qld)

-If you need to view any piece of legislation in Queensland, you can visit the website of the Queensland Parliamentary Counsel.
+If you need to view legislation of Queensland, visit the website of the Queensland Parliamentary Counsel.